Pease Press Trail Maps

 Small-format xerox map shows parks and trails along Sir Francis Drake Blvd. from Fairfax to Olema, including Samuel P. Taylor State Park, GGNRA's Bolinas Ridge, MMWD's San Geronimo Ridge; and MCOSD's Gary Giacomini, White's Hill, French Ranch, and Roy's Redwoods Preserves.
-An extension of our Mt.
+Adjions our Mt.
 Tamalpais and Northeast Marin maps.
 (Previously was called Trails of Central Marin but we extended it west).

 16 x 24, color laser print, 2013-17, $7.00

 Redwood Hikes Press:

 Dave Baselt makes exquisite maps (and he's been busy).
 We sell these retail only.
 Exquisite color, crisp GIS trails, shaded relief, tree cover, and full detail of adjoining cities (useful for accessing or connecting neighborhood trailheads, BART, etc.).
 About the only thing these maps don't do is distinguish between hiking and bicycling trails (cyclists should refer to agency maps).

 Fans of Olmsted's old East Bay/Berkeley Hills map will like this modern replacement.
 The south map shows Tilden, Wildcat, and Briones Regional Parks, EBMUD's Briones watershed, and the Lafayette-Moraga Regional Trail.
 The north map extends from Alhambra Valley road north to Martinez and Point Pinole, including Carquinez Strait Regional Shoreline and Crockett Hills Regional Park.
 Whether your interest is broad vistas, scenic trails, or watching trains and ships pass by, this map is a great resource for wandering.

 Oakland Hills and Pleasanton Ridge:

 Like Olmsted's out-of-print East Bay/Oakland Hills map, the north map extends from Huckleberry Preserve south through Redwood Regional Park and Lake Chabot; east across EBMUD's San Leandro watershed to Las Trampas.
 A slight extension adds Bishop Ranch and a bit of the Bay Trail in East Oakland.
 The south map extends from I-680 to Niles Canyon Road; the two main BIG parks are Garin/Dry Creek Pioneer and Pleasanton Ridge.
 Future editions will show amazing trail connections between them; the current edition will get you out into some gorgeous countryside.
 With the Carquinez Strait and Berkeley Hils maps you can follow 35 miles of Ridge Trail.